User Guide

 Set Mileage / Time

-Enter how often service should occur in miles and/or months.
-Setting either to "0" disables that threshold.
+Enter how often service should occur in miles/kilometers and/or months.
+Setting either threshold to 0 disables that threshold.

 3